BRIDGES: A look back at the disgraceful treatment of a presidential candidate

 Atlanta will host a Democratic Party presidential candidate debate on Wednesday, Nov.
 20.

-At this 1996 debate, it was a candidate who did not even participate on stage that made the most news.
-Some contended then (and perhaps now) it was all a publicity stunt on the part of the candidate but in reality, was a horrible incident which left the country and even the world looking at Atlanta and wondering how in the world the city (once dubbed as the city too busy to hate) had been chosen as the Olympic host.
+At this 1996 debate it was a candidate who did not even participate on stage that made the most news.
+Some contended then (and perhaps now) it was all a publicity stunt on the part of the candidate but in reality was a horrible incident which left the country and even the world looking at Atlanta wondering how in the world the city (once dubbed as the city too busy to hate) had been chosen as the Olympic host.

 Simply put, if a candidate is on the ballot he or she is invited to participate.
-This is very important whether it is a statewide race or a national one like the 1996 presidential debate leading into the Georgia primary.
+This is very important whether it is statewide races or a national one like the 1996 presidential debate leading into the Georgia primary.

 At some point WSB TV, which aired the debate, declared it would have the say on who took the stage and decided a lesser number of candidates participate.
 WSB “re-invited” the participants so that only Lamar Alexander, Pat Buchanan, Bob Dole (the eventual nominee) and Steve Forbes would be allowed on stage.

-Keyes, who earned a respectable 7 percent in the Iowa caucus that year, was well-known in GOP circles, having been an ambassador during the Reagan presidency.
-He was a great speaker blending the skill of a debater with that of a preacher delivering a fiery sermon from the pulpit.
+Keyes, who earned a respectable seven percent in the Iowa caucus that year, was well known in GOP circles having been an ambassador during the Reagan presidency.
+He was a great speaker, blending the skill of a debater with that of a preacher delivering a fiery sermon from the pulpit.
 It was said he was the only candidate who could follow up Buchanan during speaking events.

 “You have no right to bar this door,” Keyes could be heard saying.

 In the end Keyes was driven away in the back seat of a patrol car and ultimately dumped off in a seedy part of Atlanta.
-In a bit of irony, he had to call then-Atlanta mayor Bill Campbell to pick him up and take him back to his hotel.
-Keyes and Campbell were as different as politicians could be, but Keyes said he had no one else to call (Remember, this was 1996 when a phone in your pocket was not a common thing).
+In a bit of irony he had to call then-Atlanta Bill Campbell to pick him up and take him back to his hotel.
+Keyes and Campbell were as different as politicians could be but Keyes said he had no one else to call (remember this was 1996 when a phone in your pocket was not a common thing.)

 Keyes set off on foot down a stretch of Ponce de Leon regularly frequented by drug addicts and prostitutes.
 He eventually found his way to a Pizza Hut parking lot where he called Campbell on a pay phone.